The Roman Catholic Church and Homosexuality

 It is important to realize that official Roman Catholic teachings represent the beliefs of the Magisterium of the Church.
 They do not necessarily agree with what "The People of God" believe -- that is, the opinions of the "whole community of the baptized" which consists of the laity and the ordained members of the Church.
 3

 On matters related to human sexuality, there are often differences between the two groups.
 One example involves birth control.
-It is condemned by the magisterium, but has been used in the past by approximately 98% of Catholic women and is currently used by about 70% of Catholic women.
+It is condemned by the magisterium, but has been used at some time in the past by approximately 98% of Catholic women and is currently used by about 70% of Catholic women.
+Older women discontinue the use of contraceptives when they are no longer fertile.

 Another difference involves homosexuality:

 - The magisterium is absolutely opposed to marriage equality i.e. changing laws so that marriage becomes available to both same-sex and opposite-sex couples.
 During 2008, in close cooperation with The Church of Jesus Christ of Latter-day Saints (the Mormons), the Roman Catholic magisterium authorized the expenditure of tens of millions of dollars to promote ads in favor of Proposition 8.
-That was the citizen initiative that narrowly passed and has at least temporarily banned new same-sex marriages in California.
-(It has been declared unconstitional by a federal district court and is currently under appeal.)
+That was the citizen initiative that narrowly passed and temporarily banned new same-sex marriages in California.
+(On 2013-JUN-26, the U.S. Supreme Court overturned "Prop 8" because it violated the Due Process and Equal Protection clauses of the 14th Amendment of the U.S. Constitution.)

 - A national poll by ABC News/Washington Post and released on 2011-MAR-18 showed that 53% of American adults of all faiths and of no religious affiliation favored marriage equality.
 This represents an increase of 21 percentage points since 2004 -- 3 percentage points per year.